pipe-cd/pipecd/docs/content/en/docs-dev/contribution-guidelines/development.md

 For the full list of available commands, please see the Makefile at the root of repository.

-## How to run Piped agent locally

-1. Prepare the piped configuration file `piped-config.yaml`

-2. Ensure that your `kube-context` is connecting to the right kubernetes cluster

-3. Run the following command to start running `piped`

-    ``` console
-    make run/piped CONFIG_FILE=piped-config.yaml
-    ```

 ## How to run Control Plane locally

 1. Start running a Kubernetes cluster